-5 A. Yes.
-A utility with a smaller market capitalization should have a higher return on equity 6 for several reasons.
-First, smaller utilities often have limited access to capital and may 7 face higher borrowing costs compared to larger utilities.
-While KGS is Kansas' largest 8 natural gas public utility, it is relatively small compared to other public companies.
-In 9 order to attract investors and raise capital, a smaller utility may need to offer a higher 10 return on equity to compensate for the higher risk associated with their smaller size 11 and potentially less diversified operations.
+This table shows that the market has increased in general, while utilities decrease on face higher borrowing costs compared to larger utilities.
+While KGS is Kansas' largest natural gas public utility, it is relatively small compared to other public companies.
+In order to attract investors and raise capital, a smaller utility may need to offer a higher return on equity to compensate for the higher risk associated with their smaller size and potentially less diversified operations.